dtcenter/MET/docs/Users_Guide/installation.rst

     **USE_MODULES** – Format is *TRUE* or *FALSE*.
 Set to FALSE if using a machine that does not use modulefiles; set to TRUE if using a machine that does use modulefiles.
 For more information on modulefiles, visit the `Wikipedia page <https://en.wikipedia.org/wiki/Environment_Modules_(software)>`_.
+    If the **USE_MODULES** setting is set to true and the compiler is an Intel compiler, please review the additional information below for proper configuration file setup.

     **PYTHON_MODULE** -  Format is *PythonModuleName_version* (e.g. python_3.10.4).
 This environment variable
     is only required if **USE_MODULES** = TRUE.
 To set properly, list the Python module to load